simonmichael/hledger_site/Customize-default-CSV-account-names.md

-When converting CSV, hledger uses the account names `income:unknown` and `expenses:unknown` as defaults for account2.
+When converting CSV, hledger uses the account names `income:unknown` and `expenses:unknown` as defaults for the second posting's account.

 Normally when you see these, you add CSV rules to set a more specific account name.
 They should probably be configurable.